Banno/banno-powerons/m2m-transfers/m2m-transfers-json-contract.md

 	* Existing Recipient:  recipientLoc will be present
 	* New Recipient: if nickname is present, create new
 	* All recipients: sourceAccount, destinationAccount, transferAmt, transferFrequency, startDate, day1, day2
+	* One-time immediate transfers
+		* The transfer frequency will be "immediate" and the startDate, Day1 and Day2 fields blank.
-	* One-time immediate transfers have an optional internal memo field.
+		* Immediate transfers have an optional internal memo field.

 ### PowerOn Successful Response (CREATETRAN)
 ```jsonc